LifeMD (LFMD)

 nullAI Analysis | Feedback

-As a co-founder of LifeMD, Justin Schreiber has played an essential role in the company's formation, growth, and development, serving as CEO and Chairman of the board of directors since 2018.
-He is an experienced venture investor and the founder and president of JLS Ventures, which provides capital markets advisory services.
-Schreiber also co-founded and currently serves on the board of Quantum Computing Inc. (OTCQB: QUBT).
-His prior experience includes working for a global healthcare consulting firm and beginning his career at Gain Capital Group, focusing on foreign currency trading.
+As a co-founder of LifeMD, Justin Schreiber has played an essential role in the company's formation, growth, and development.
+He has served as CEO and Chairman of the board of directors since 2018.
+Schreiber is an experienced venture investor, and the founder and president of JLS Ventures, which focuses on healthcare and technology investing and advisory.
+He previously worked for a global healthcare consulting firm where he gained experience in operations design and effectiveness, efficiency improvements, and supply chain optimization.
+He began his career at Gain Capital Group, focusing on foreign currency trading.
+He also co-founded and currently serves on the board of Quantum Computing Inc. Justin holds a B.S. in International Business from Elizabethtown College and a B.A. in International Management from the ICN École de Management in Nancy, France.

-Stefan Galluppi is a co-founder of LifeMD and has served as its Chief Technology Officer since co-founding the company in 2016.
-He brings more than a decade of experience in building technology platforms for direct-to-consumer marketing campaigns.
-Galluppi previously served as Chief Technology Officer of Runaway Products, a DRTV-driven marketing firm, and co-founded NT1, a digital marketing, web development, and design company.
-He also previously worked as a commodities trader at CQR Capital.
+Stefan Galluppi brings more than a decade of experience in building technology platforms for direct-to-consumer marketing campaigns.
+He has served as LifeMD's Chief Technology Officer since co-founding the company in 2016.
+Previously, he was Chief Technology Officer of Runaway Products, a DRTV-driven marketing firm.
+Galluppi also co-founded NT1, a digital marketing, web development, and design company that built, scaled, and managed various direct-to-consumer brands.
+He previously served as a commodities trader at CQR Capital.

 AI Analysis | Feedback